 RESTORATION AND PRESERVATION

-The legacy initiative is focused on the restoration and preservation of Ken’s work over the last thirty-five years.
-While all of his films’ content remains, and will continue to remain, as relevant today as it was when first broadcast, the master elements (video, film, and sound) in many of his early productions are beginning to deteriorate.
+This legacy initiative is focused on the restoration and preservation of Ken’s work over the last thirty-five years.
+While the content of these films remains as relevant today as it was when first broadcast, the original film, video, and sound in his early productions are beginning to deteriorate.
 We urgently need to restore and preserve these landmark films.
 In addition, we want to archive unused and precious photos and film footage so they can continue to inspire, educate, and inform future generations.

 I chose to be part of The Better Angels Society because I believe in Ken Burns.
 He has the ability to make documentaries that open our eyes to so many subjects and whet our appetites to learn more.
 He takes us all on fabulous, historically accurate, journeys through time and events using the magic of film.